ianaraujo/twitter-scraping-automation/README.md

 # Why writing this code?

-The biggest drawback of using the Twitter Developer API for scraping tweets (mainly for research) is the time span limitation.
-Both the R and Python libraries that use the API face this issue of only having access to tweets posted 7-9 days in the past.
-This limits the researchers possibilities while studing social media using this methodology.
+The biggest drawback of using the Twitter Developer API for scraping tweets and doing research on the field of social sciences is the time span limitation.
+Both the R and Python libraries that interact with the API face this issue of only having access to tweets posted 7-9 days in the past.
+This limits the work of researchers that choose this methodology.

+That said, we have two possibilities:

+- Either pay for the "premium" API wich allows you to search the full Twitter arquive;
+- Or use this project to automate the scraping of tweets for a long period of time in order to build an extensive database on determined topic.